 In some instances, it may be possible to grant remote access from a personal device to a desktop on campus.
 If needed, please contact the Service Desk, providing a brief business case and authorisation from your line manager.

-While you are a member of staff at the University of Aberdeen, you can download a copy of MS Office Professional Plus (Windows or Mac), or Office for iPad on up to five personal devices - at no charge.
+While you are a member of staff at the University of Aberdeen, you can download Microsoft 365 apps on up to five personal devices - at no charge.

-All the familiar MS Office applications such as Outlook, Word, Excel, SharePoint, Teams, and PowerPoint are included.
+All the familiar Microsoft applications such as Outlook, Word, Excel, SharePoint, Teams, and PowerPoint are included.